TimoGuy/solanine_vulkan/etc/combat_system_todo.md

             - [x] Try limiting changing the Y axis orbit angle when the X axis orbit angle is relatively flat (+-60deg)
                 > This wasn't the best.
 It made the camera act weirdly, and after doing the waza, the camera wouldn't return back to what the user's original camera angle was.
             - [ ] Try implementing the smoothdampangle function
+                - [x] Make X and Y axes orbit angles use smooth damp.
+                    > This is a really good change, honestly.
+It really makes the camera make sense of where it's tracking.
+                - [ ] Continuously check for which side of the character is the best side when moving the camera around.
+                    - [ ] Have mouse input (x axis) change the Y orbit angle side offset.
                 - [ ] Try making the speed of the smoothdampangle change depending on the distance away from the opponent (closer = slower change of Y orbit angle)
     > The biggest goal is feeling like what you're inputting as actions is actually what you feel like you're doing.
     - [ ] Divide up the individual wazas such that you can do all of them one at a time.
 (THOUGHT: I think that being able to do them all individually is more important than the chain FOR NOW... bc doing them all individually all feels like a different action that you have control over doing)